benchmarko/CPCBasic/README.md

 - Use URL parameter "tron=true" to activate line tracing mode with *TRON* and *TROFF*
 - Use *OPENIN* and *INPUT#9* to load data from a file in the current "directory" or from Browser local storage
 - If the program is complete (that means, no *MERGE* or *CHAIN MERGE* inside), line number destinations are checked for existence.
 For example, if the *line number* in *GOTO line* does not exist, the compilation fails.
-- Most commands and functions are checked for number of arguments but not for argument types.
+- The commands and functions are checked for number of arguments but not always for argument types.

 ## Debugging